Classification, Labelling and Packaging (CLP)

 CLP also imposes new labelling which is in accordance with the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
 GHS introduces new pictograms, signal words and statements.

-While CLP came into force on 20 January 2009, it has not totally replaced existing directives covering classification, labelling and packaging of chemicals and substances.
-Existing directives 67/548/EEC (substances) and 1999/45/EC (preparations) will not be completely repealed until 1 June 2015.
+CLP came into force on 20 January 2009, and had not directly replaced existing directives covering classification, labelling and packaging of chemicals and substances.
+Directives 67/548/EEC (substances) and 1999/45/EC (preparations)have been repealed until 1 June 2015.

-During this transitional period, INCOPA is closely monitoring developments and keeping members informed.
-Frequent updates to the classification of substances are expected during the REACH and CLP transitional phases.
+INCOPA is closely monitoring developments and keeping members informed for potential new updates to the classification of substances.